ginigangadharan/sitev2/_posts/2023-06-07-Now-Available-Updated-Ansible-Lab-using-Vagrant-and-VirtualBox.md

 ---

 <p>I am happy to announce the updated version of the Ansible Lab code, based on the valuable feedback from our incredible learning community!
 This lab&#46;&#46;&#46;</p>
-<p>The post <a href="https://www.techbeatly.com/now-available-updated-ansible-lab-using-vagrant-and-virtualbox/" rel="nofollow">Now Available: Updated Ansible Lab using Vagrant and VirtualBox!</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/now-available-updated-ansible-lab-using-vagrant-and-virtualbox/">Now Available: Updated Ansible Lab using Vagrant and VirtualBox!</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [Now Available Updated Ansible Lab using Vagrant and VirtualBox](https://www.techbeatly.com/now-available-updated-ansible-lab-using-vagrant-and-virtualbox/).